What is COPD?

 How does COPD affect your lungs?

 With COPD, the lungs’ small air sacs and airways lose the ability to expand and contract because of damage.
-In addition, the walls of the airways become irritated and inflamed and produce mucus, limiting airflow.
+The airway walls become inflamed, produce mucus, and restrict airflow.
+Untreated COPD worsens, leading to heart problems and frequent infections.
+Note that this condition is not contagious, and there are several factors that can trigger it.

 What causes COPD?